TD-Community/TDVersionExplorer/README.md

 ### What is conversion?

-Conversion is the process of changing the internal outline format such that it can be opened in the desired TD IDE version.<br />
+Conversion is the process of changing the internal outline format such that it can be opened in the desired TD IDE version.<br/>
-It does not mean that it automatically ports TD features or "rewrites" code to be compatible with the desired destination TD version.<br />
+It does not mean that it automatically ports TD features or "rewrites" code to be compatible with the desired destination TD version.<br/>
 In fact, TDVersionExplorer does the same developers do when wanting their sources to be opened in another TD version:

 - For older TD versions to newer version: open the source in TD IDE or CDK and let the file be converted
 - For newer TD versions to an older version: open the source in a text editor, change the outline version and encoding and then open the changed file in the desired TD IDE version

 These manual actions can be cumbersome, specially when backporting.
-The TD IDE and CDK could show outline error messageboxes which have to be closed manually.<br />
+The TD IDE and CDK could show outline error messageboxes which have to be closed manually.<br/>
 Even the automatic conversion from older to newer versions can be time consuming by opening each file manually up until all files are processed.

 TDVersionExplorer automates these conversion scenarios.

 ### How does conversion work in TDVersionExplorer?

-TDVersionExplorer uses the original Team Developer CDK's to open sources and save them back to disk.<br />
+TDVersionExplorer uses the original Team Developer CDK's to open sources and save them back to disk.<br/>
 You might have wondered why the main TDVersionExplorer executable is fairly big in size.
-The reason is that it contains all released TD version CDK's as resources.<br />
+The reason is that it contains all released TD version CDK's as resources.<br/>
 So to convert TD sources, no TD installations have to be present on the system.
-It will use the provided internal TD version CDK runtime to perform the conversion.<br />
+It will use the provided internal TD version CDK runtime to perform the conversion.<br/>

 Depending on the source TD version and destination version, TDVersionExplorer will automatically extract the needed CDK into the working (temp) folder and will dynamically call the CDK to open and save the source file.